 Describe your business:

 I am an author and I’m self-publishing my first children’s book, Nonni’s Moon.
 It’s a picture book aimed at children 4-8 years old.
 It’s about a little girl who lives far away from her grandmother and misses her terribly.
 But with a little creativity she figures out she can send messages back and forth using the moon.
 It will be released on Amazon on June 12th.
 The Kindle is available for only $2.99 right now during pre-sales, and the hardback and paperback will be up for pre-sales soon as well.
+In order to get the book to the level of publishing it is now, a lot of hard work was put in from many different parties.
+For example, I had to hire a children’s book editor to check everything over before even considering publishing!

 If you want a sneak-peek at the book, check out my new book trailer on YouTube here: